gipplab/AnnoMathTeX/README.md

 Two different types of annotations are possible: A global annotation, and a local annotation.

 #### Global Annotation
 By default the anotation mode is set to global annotation.
-This means that if you anntotate e.g. the identifier *E* with "*energy*", all occurences of this identifier in the document will receive this annotation.
+This means that if you anntotate, e.g. the identifier *E* with "*energy*", all occurences of this identifier in the document will automatically receive this annotation.

 #### Local annotation
-To annotate an identifier locally (meaning that only this occurence of the Identifier will be annotated), select the "*local*" option at the top of the table.
+To annotate an identifier locally (meaning that only this occurence of the identifier will be annotated), select the "*local*" option at the top of the table.

 <p align="center">
   <img src="https://github.com/philsMINT/AnnoMathTeX/blob/master/media/local.gif"/>